lyanlin96/ansible-galaxy-fortiadc-sphinxdoc-qa/docs/gen/fadcos_waf_allowed_origin_list.rst

 Synopsis
 --------
-- Create and configure the Allowed Origin List from Allowed Origin tab
+- Configuring a list entry of a Allowed Origin List